 Instructions

 - Line an 8x8 inch baking dish with parchment paper.
-Combine all bar ingredients in a bowl and mix until smooth.
+Combine peanut butter, maple syrup, oat flour, and flax in a medium mixing bowl.
+Mix with a rubber spatula or wooden spoon until smooth.
 Press mixture evenly into the lined pan.

-- Freeze for four hours or overnight.
+- Freeze for an hour or overnight.
 Once solid, slice into 16 bars.
 Store in a freezer baggie or air-tight container in the freezer.

 Notes